top of page

 Abruzzo History & Nature Tour and much more besides

-9 Day Tour Summary 2025: (Scroll down for full details and itinerary)
+9 Day Tour 2026: (Scroll down for full details and itinerary)

-Price: 6,400 euros per person based on double occupancy, fully inclusive of all transport, hotels and meals.
+Price per person US $8,100 based on double occupancy, fully inclusive of all transport, hotels and meals.
 This price is based on 6 people using 3 hotel rooms.

 Smaller Group Pricing if requesting a tour for less than 6 people:

-(contact us with regard to 2026 if you have specific dates in mind for next year so we can plan a tour around your preferences).
+Contact us with regard to 2026 if you have specific dates in mind for next year so we can plan one of these tours around you.

 Support: Transportation will be provided throughout the tour in a Mercedes van with a professional driver.
-Pick-up and drop off at a central location in Rome.
+Pick-up and drop off at the airport or at your hotel in Rome.
 Mike & Elena will accompany the group every day of the tour and will be available throughout to provide assistance as required.

-Hotels: We have selected the best hotels in each of the four locations.
+Hotels: We have selected the best hotels in each of the three locations.
 All are 4 star or equivalent quality and all guest rooms have private bathrooms.

-Booking: To provide greater certainty that our first choice of hotels will be available we require a firm booking with deposit by the end of 2024, but the earlier the better.
+Booking: To provide greater certainty that our first choice of hotels will be available we require a firm booking with deposit by December 2025, but the earlier the better.

 Terms & Conditions: Will be sent on request to interested persons.